saadfrhan/habit-tracker/README.md

-# habit tracker cli
+# habit tracker

-minimal cli habit tracker uses sqlite3 for data persistence
+minimal cli and web habit tracker uses
+- sqlite3 for data persistence,
+- matplotlib for graphs,
+- flask for web,
+- docker for containerization

 ## setup